almostearthling/whenever/README.md

 > **Note:** this type of item is only available when the `wmi` feature is enabled.

 _WMI_ inquiries are somewhat simpler than their _DBus_ counterparts, mostly because the query language is more structured and allows for more complex filtering at the query level.
 Because of that, and since a query can be crafted in order to directly return the values of interest without having to deeply inspect returned _objects_, **whenever** will only inspect fields containing simple values (numbers, booleans, and strings) in a query result.
-Therefore, in the _WMI_ case, there is no need to use a less strict language (such as JSON) for configuration.

 The main part of a _WMI Query_ based condition is obviously the _query_ itself, which is provided as a freeform string using the mandatory `query` configuration entry. **whenever** does not do any parsing or check on the provided query, thus an incorrect query will only cause the condition test to always fail and log an error message, at least in the _debug_ log level.